jimen8930/Regex-Tutorial/Develop/gist-template.md

 ## Regex Components
 The building blocks of this specific expression include anchor points, quantifiers, meta escape characters, character classes, individual character matches, grouping and capturing, as well as bracket expressions.
+Based on the provided tutorial example, the anchor points "^" and "$" are employed.
+Quantifiers such as "+" and "{2, 6}" are used.
+The meta escape character "\d" is utilized.
+Character classes are represented by "[a-z0-9_.-]," "[\da-z.-]," and "[a-z.]."
+Individual character matches are symbolized by "_," ".," and "-."
+Grouping and capturing are denoted by "()" and the bracket expression is illustrated by "[]."
 ### Anchors

 ### Quantifiers